-In this article we will take a look at Casio PX-350 and its successor PX-360.
-This Casio PX-350 review shares the details of PX350 plus what upgrades are included in the PX360 that was released in 2015.
+In this article, we will take a look at Casio PX-350 and its successor PX-360.
+This Casio PX-350 review shares the details of the PX350 plus what upgrades are included in the PX360 that was released in 2015.

 Casio is a well-known brand when it comes to electronic musical instruments.
 Their Privia series of digital pianos is popular among both beginners and professionals.
 The two models we discuss here, PX-350 and PX-360 are part of the Privia lineup.

 Without further ado, let’s delve into the details of the Casio PX-350 review and comparison with PX-360, based on their features, design, and performance.

 - 2 Design

 - 3 Casio PX-350 Review in Comparison with PX-360